Display Solutions for Smart Terminals

 Touch and cover glass coordination

-Many catalog modules do not include the exact touch structure, cover glass thickness, bonding method, or mounting arrangement required by the final product.
-For smart terminals, the LCD module, touch panel, cover lens, and housing structure often need to be evaluated together.
+Many catalog modules do not include the exact touch structure, glass thickness, bonding method or mounting arrangement required by the final product.
+For smart terminals, the LCD module, touch panel, cover lens and housing structure often need to be evaluated together.

 Stable commercial operation

-Standard modules may meet basic display specifications, but long-hour commercial use often requires additional attention to brightness stability, uniformity, thermal behavior, and lifecycle support.
-For kiosks, vending units, and self-service systems, reliability over time is usually more important than simply selecting an available catalog model.
+Long-hour commercial use requires attention to brightness stability, uniformity, thermal behavior and lifecycle support.
+For kiosks, vending units and self-service systems, reliability over time is usually more important than simply selecting an available catalog model.

 Ultra-wide bar-type LCD display installed in a bright elevator lobby for building guidance and information.